ShahroseShahzad/stock-analysis/README.md

 However, refactoring does have a few disadvantages.
 It can be a very time-consuming process and should not be done close to a deadline.
 The cost of refactoring is a lot higher than if the code was written from scratch.
 If you do not test the refactoring code and have enough time to fix it, it can introduce bugs causing more delays.

-### Advantages and Disadvantages of refactoring code in Original VS Refactored Script
+### Advantages and Disadvantages of Refactoring Code in Original VS Refactored Script
 One if the advantages of refactoring for me was a decrease in macro run time.
 The original analysis took approximately 0.156seconds whereas our new analysis only took about a four of the time (approximately 0.25 seconds) to run.
 Attached below are the screenshots that indicate the run time for our new analysis.